ignaciorivmen/volunsport/README.md

 and give to all volunteers the oportunity of share content of their events and share their cv-volunteers.

-This project is developed by Ignacio Rivas (ignaciorivmen@gmail.com) and Rafael Romero (rafaelromcar@gmail.com).
+Developers:
+* Ignacio Rivas ignaciorivmen AT gmail DOT com
+* Rafael Romero rafaelromcar AT gmail DOT com